-The visual buffer can be used to query the internal states of the vision module, but this is generally not needed since there is no benefit to doing so since the requests cannot be "pipelined" by checking for particular subsystems being free.
+The visual buffer can be used to query the internal states of the vision module, but this is generally

 'Preparation busy' will be t during the execution of a clear request and it will be nil otherwise.

 'Preparation free' will be nil during the execution of a clear request and it will be t otherwise.